thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-data-collection.md

 ---
 title: [SearchIQ data collection]
+keywords: tbd
-last_updated: 09/23/2019
+last_updated: tbd
 summary: "Learn what data SearchIQ collects about usage and language mappings."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-**SearchIQ is in Beta.**

-{% include note.html content="SearchIQ is turned off by default, you can have ThoughtSpot Support enable it for you.
-SearchIQ is only available in English." %}

-SearchIQ collects data to improve its interpretation of natural language search.
+SearchIQ collects data to inform how it interprets natural language searches.

 Here are some FAQs (frequently asked questions) about data collection in SearchIQ: